slu-openGIS/stlcsb/README.md

 data <- csb_get_data()
 ```

-The download is quite large - it currently includes *n* = 1,072,382
+The download is quite large - it currently includes *n* = 1,167,394
 observations - so it will take a short bit of time depending on your
 internet connection.

 ## Notes on the CSB API

 Early development of the package contained functions intended to make working with the API easier.
 However, at the moment the API has been deemed of low priority.
-Although we do not beleive it to offer any significant advantages at the moment, it may be revisited in the future.
+Although we do not believe it to offer any significant advantages at the moment, it may be revisited in the future.

 ## Contributor Code of Conduct